Remarks on the Gluing Theorems for Compact Special Lagrangian Submanifolds with Isolated Conical Singularities: Introduction

 \section{Introduction}

-We begin by recalling briefly the set-up of \cite{J3,J4} (summarized in \cite{J5}) in which we glue together special Lagrangian submanifolds.
-We use nearly the same notation as in \cite{J3,J4}.
+In this paper we improve upon the gluing construction theorems of Joyce \cite{J3,J4}.
+Under certain hypotheses Joyce constructs smoothings of compact special Lagrangian submanifolds with isolated conical singularities.

+Our first main result may be stated as follows.
 Let $M$ be a K\"ahler manifold of complex dimension $m>2,$ whose canonical bundle is holomorphically trivial.
-Let $M$ be given a $C^\iy$ family $(\om^s,J^s,\Om^s)_{s\in\R^n}$ of almost Calabi--Yau structures (in the sense of Definition \ref{dfn: almost CY}).
+Let $M$ have a $C^\iy$ family $(\om^s,J^s,\Om^s)_{s\in\R^n}$ of almost Calabi--Yau structures (in the sense of Definition \ref{dfn: almost CY}).
 Let $X\sb (M;\om^0,J^0,\Om^0)$ be a special Lagrangian submanifold whose closure $\bar X$ is compact and of the form $X\sqcup X^\sing$ for some finite set $X^\sing.$ Suppose that for each $x\in X^\sing$ there exists a unique tangent cone $C_x$ to $X$ at $x$ (which is smooth outside vertex and of multiplicity one).
-More precisely, we suppose that $X$ approaches with power order at $x$ (as in Definition \ref{dfn: ics}) the cone $C_x.$ Let $L_x$ be a smoothing model for $C_x,$ which is a special Lagrangian submanifold of $T_xM\cong\C^m$ which approaches (with order $\le0$) at infinity the cone $C_x.$ Recall that there are two cohomology classes $Y(L_x)\in H^1(C_x,\R)$ and $Z(L_x)\in H^{m-1}(C_x,\R)$ relevant to the gluing process.
+More precisely, we suppose that $X$ approaches with power order at $x$ (as in Definition \ref{dfn: ics}) the cone $C_x.$ Let $L_x$ be a smoothing model for $C_x,$ which is a special Lagrangian submanifold of $T_xM\cong\C^m$ which approaches (with order $\le0$) at infinity the cone $C_x.$ Recall from \cite{J3,J4} that for each $x\in X^\sing$ there are two cohomology classes $Y(L_x)\in H^1(C_x,\R)$ and $Z(L_x)\in H^{m-1}(C_x,\R);$ for the definition see also Definition \ref{dfn: ACL}.
+We prove

-We prove that we can get rid of the hypothesis $m<6$ in \cite[Theorem 7.3]{J5}, \cite[Theorem 6.12]{J4} and \cite[Theorem 8.9]{J4} (in the ascending order of generality).
-These are the results of \cite{J3,J4} in which there is at least one smoothing model $L_x$ with the cohomology class $Y(L_x)\ne0.$

-There is also a technical hypothesis in the most general version \cite[Theorem 8.9]{J4} of the gluing theorems in \cite{J3,J4}.
-This has to do with an equation for the cohomology classes $[\Im\Om^s]$ and $\bop_{x\in X^\sing}Z(L_x);$ for the more precise expression see \cite[(108)]{J4}.
-It is supposed in \cite[(135)--(136)]{J4} that both the sides of the equation vanish rather than that the equation itself holds.
-We prove that we can get rid of this restriction; that is, the equation itself is sufficient for \cite[Theorem 8.9]{J4}.

-Our version of the equation, \eq{eq for Om} of the present paper, is in fact slightly more general than \cite[(108)]{J4}.
-Following the proofs of \cite{J3,J4} we see immediately that we can make such a generalization.
-But we prove also that the generalized equation is a necessary condition for the gluing process to be possible.